All Commissions

 coop

-Eastern South Dakota, serving as a generation and transmission cooperative supplying member distribution cooperatives across roughly 49,000 square miles
+Eastern South Dakota, serving as generation and transmission cooperative to member distribution coops

 IOU